alejandroq/go-explicit-semver.io/README.md

 ## Artifacts

-A `.gosemver` directory that maintains various files pertaining to the state of the application.
+A `.v` directory that maintains various files pertaining to the state of the application.
 This directory is meant to be versioned (primary usecases of today call for Git) for consistency between developers.